Call us at 0161 327 3694

 3. Case Back & Engravings

 The case back of a real Cartier watch is engraved with specific details such as the Cartier logo, model reference number, metal type, and serial number.
 These engravings should be sharp, deep, and evenly spaced, never lightly etched or poorly aligned.
 Authentic pieces feature clean typography, consistent letter thickness, and smooth edges.
-Fake watches often have shallow or sandblasted engravings that look rough or uneven.
-Pay close attention to spacing, spelling, and placement; counterfeiters frequently make mistakes in these areas.
-A correct serial number format is another strong indicator of authenticity, and mismatched or random engravings are clear signs of a fake Cartier watch.

 4. Screws and Case Construction